 To help it spread its message of salmon as a healthy lean protein alternative throughout Nashville, Chicken of the Sea is joining forces with The Little Clinic inside Kroger.
 Dietitians with The Little Clinic will be promoting the nutritional benefits of salmon with its patients around National Salmon Day, providing educational materials and hosting in-store events for Kroger shoppers in select stores.

-The company provides a multitude of salmon recipes, serving and meal-planning suggestions on its website, www.chickenofthesea.com, and through its Facebook, Twitter, Pinterest and Instagram pages.
+The company provides a multitude of salmon recipes, serving and meal-planning suggestions on its website, www.chickenofthesea.com, and through its Facebook, Twitter, Pinterest, and Instagram pages.

 - Minute® Ready to Serve Rice is an ideal portable solution for lunch (or really any time of the day) because you can eat it on the go.
 In just 60 seconds, you have a fully cooked, perfect single portion of rice for any meal or snack.
 You’ll never get bored with your lunch since there are several flavorful and wholesome varieties.
-Chicken of the Sea flavored pouches are portable, too.
+Chicken of the Sea flavored pouches is portable, too.
 Just like Minute Ready to Serve Rice, they’re wholesome and convenient, creating a tasty lunch alternative.

 - Try pairing Minute Ready to Serve Rice and Chicken of the Sea Flavored Pouches together for a twist on the standard sandwich, salad or rice bowl.
 This makes an easy go-to lunch at the office since both products don’t need to be refrigerated and require little to no cleanup.

 - If you’re looking for a wholesome or nutritious option, Minute® Ready to Serve Rice and Chicken of the Sea Salmon both provides built-in portion control.
-Both products are conveniently packaged: Minute Ready to Serve in two individual single-serve cups and Chicken of the Sea is available in single serving 2.5-ounce pouch.
+Both products are conveniently packaged: Minute Ready to Serve in two individual single-serve cups and Chicken of the Sea is available in a single serving 2.5-ounce pouch.

-- Available in many varieties, including all new varieties such as Brown & Quinoa and Basmati Rice, as well as Whole Grain options of Brown Rice, Brown & Wild Rice, Multi-Grain Medley, Jasmine Rice, White Rice and flavorful mixes.
+- Available in many varieties, including all new varieties such as Brown & Quinoa and Basmati Rice, as well as Whole Grain options of Brown Rice, Brown & Wild Rice, Multi-Grain Medley, Jasmine Rice, White Rice, and flavorful mixes.